MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 Accept wildcard characters: False
 ```

-### -EnableDnsSinkhole (Deprecated)
+### -EnableDnsSinkhole

-Specifies whether to examine DNS traffic to detect and sinkhole DNS exfiltration attempts and other DNS based malicious attacks.
+Specifies whether to examine DNS traffic to detect and sinkhole DNS exfiltration attempts and other
+DNS based malicious attacks.
+Valid values are:

-Network protection can inspect the DNS traffic of a machine and, in conjunction with behavior monitoring, detect and sink hole DNS exfiltration attempts, and other DNS based malicious attacks.
-Set this configuration to "$true" to enable this feature.
+- $true: DNS sinkhole is enabled.
+Network protection can inspect the DNS traffic of a machine and,
+in conjunction with behavior monitoring, detect and sinkhole DNS exfiltration attempts, and other
+DNS based malicious attacks.
+- $false: DNS sinkhole is disabled.

 ```yaml
 Type: Boolean